Australia must electrify

 • investing in ultra-fast charging stations,

-• delaying a tax on distance travelled, and
+• delaying a tax on the distance an EV travels, and

 • transitioning to electric buses.